-Our sales employees, independent direct sellers and independent marketers in Mainland China do not participate in our global sales compensation plan, but are instead compensated according to a separate compensation model established for Mainland China.
-Sales employees, independent direct sellers and independent marketers earn (1) retail bonuses on their product sales; and (2) a salary (sales employee) or service fee (independent marketer), which is reviewed and adjusted quarterly based on their position and performance, taking into account such factors as the sales productivity of the Sales Leader him/herself and of the sales representatives that such Sales Leader trains, collaborates with, supports and services.
-Sales Leaders can also earn other bonuses or special incentives based on various performance metrics.
-We generally compensate our Mainland China Sales Leaders at a level that is competitive with other direct selling companies in the market and reflective of the compensation of our Sales Leaders globally.
+Our sales employees, independent direct sellers and independent marketers in Mainland China do not participate in our global sales compensation plan but are instead compensated according to a separate compensation model established for Mainland China, which is separate and different from our global compensation plan.
+Independent direct sellers and sales employees who have not achieved certain qualification requirements receive direct sales bonuses and retail sales bonuses, respectively, based on their monthly product sales.
+Sales employees who achieve qualification requirements and independent marketers earn (1) monthly retail bonuses on their product sales and other bonuses based on various performance metrics; and (2) a salary (for sales employees, consisting of position pay and performance pay) or service fee (for independent marketers), which is reviewed and adjusted quarterly based on their position and performance relative to other sales leaders, taking into account such factors as the sales productivity of the Sales Leader him/herself and of the sales force that such Sales Leader trains, collaborates with, supports and services.
+We utilize our global system to track and assess the sales productivity of each Sales Leader him/herself and the sales force that such Sales Leader trains, collaborates with, supports and services.
+We generally compensate our Mainland China Sales Leaders at a level that is competitive with other direct selling companies in the market and comparable to the compensation of our Sales Leaders globally.